FRAND before the UPC - Quo vadis?

 The UK courts, in particular, have recently excelled in repeatedly setting FRAND rates (UK High Court of Justice, Optis v.
 Apple, [2021] EWHC 2564 (Pat); UK High Court of Justice, InterDigital v.
 Lenovo, [2023] EWHC 529 (Pat)).

-As a result, Oppo's FRAND determination counterclaim in the patent infringement proceedings between Panasonic and Oppo was also terminated prematurely by the Mannheim Local Chamber, much to the regret of many observers who had been eagerly awaiting a decision (this had been announced for December 6).
+As a result, Oppo's FRAND determination counterclaim in the patent infringement proceedings between Panasonic and Oppo was also terminated prematurely by the Mannheim Local Division, much to the regret of many observers who had been eagerly awaiting a decision (this had been announced for December 6).

 Oral proceedings were held in Mannheim at the beginning of October.
-At the oral hearing, the Mannheim local division at least gave an initial indication of what it might think about such a FRAND determination action (statements made by the courts at oral hearings are to be understood as a preliminary assessment at best).
+At the oral hearing, the Mannheim Local Division at least gave an initial indication of what it might think about such a FRAND determination action (statements made by the courts at oral hearings are to be understood as a preliminary assessment at best).
 The points to take away from the oral hearing are that at least the Mannheim Local Court does not consider it impossible to accept such a FRAND rate determination.
 However, it indicated that it would consider an existing SEP patent infringement action to be necessary as a sort of “anchor” for such a (counter-)FRAND rate determination action.
 It sees no scope for detached FRAND rate determination actions that are not related to an SEP patent infringement action.
 The UPC sees itself as a patent court that only takes action when patents are specifically affected.
 An exclusive FRAND rate determination, on the other hand, would fall within the legal area of competition or antitrust law.

 Furthermore, the UPC considers itself responsible with regard to the territorial scope of such a FRAND licence only for the member states of the UPC (in the case of a unitary patent) or for the countries in which the asserted European patent is validated.
 Finally, the UPC cannot force the parties to conclude a licence at the FRAND rates set by the UPC.
 The only consequence for an SEP patentee who would refuse to conclude a FRAND licence at the terms set by the UPC would be that a corresponding injunction would be denied in the parallel patent infringement proceedings.